-I guess the fact that Zenith was the number one group for such a long time, and also for having the sense (albeit too late) to make some money out of my skills with EBES rather than just waste it cracking games.
+Scene-wise, I guess the fact that Zenith was the number one group for such a long time, and also for having the sense (albeit too late) to make some money out of my skills with EBES rather than just wasting it cracking games.

 Who were your heroes on the scene and why?

 I was a big fan of 1001 Crew for their discovery of the no-borders trick.
 I loved the work of The Judges and The Mean Team in the Compunet days, and then the likes of Booze Design, Black Mail and Censor Design later on.
 Censor Design demos still amaze me now.